 In 2010, Governor General’s Award-winning artist Rebecca Belmore became the first Audain Professor of Contemporary Arts of the Pacific Northwest in the Visual Arts department — a continuing position that brings in different visiting artists.
 The 2011 Audain professor, Michael Nicoll Yahgulanaas, described this unique rotating position as “a rare, needed and timely opportunity for Canadian society to reconsider its relationship to Indigeneity.”

-Now in its sixth year, the Audain Professorship has benefited from a variety of approaches and practices by all of its professors.
+The Audain Professorship has benefited from a variety of approaches and practices by all of its professors.
 Students gain valuable dynamic learning opportunities working alongside professional Indigenous artists.
-In addition to Rasmuson Fellowship winner Nicholas Galanin (2012), multimedia Kanien’kehaka artist and UVic MFA/PhD alumnus Jackson 2Bears spent two years as the Audain Professor (13/14), engaging with students.
-His 2014 Audain exhibit, For This Land, was created in collaboration with fellow Kanien’kehaka poet Janet Rogers.
+In addition to Rasmuson Fellowship winner Nicholas Galanin (2012), multimedia Kanien’kehaka artist and UVic MFA/PhD alumnus Jackson 2Bears spent two years as the Audain Professor (2013-15), engaging with students; his 2014 Audain exhibit, For This Land, was created in collaboration with fellow Kanien’kehaka poet Janet Rogers.

-’Namgis nation chief Rande Cook holds the 2016 Audain Professorship.
+’Namgis nation chief Rande Cook held the Audain Professorship from 2016-2018.
 A multi-disciplinary contemporary artist, Cook’s spring 2016 class focused on raising student awareness around current issues in Canadian first nations politics.
-“I wanted to design a course around the work I’m doing right now,” Cook explains, “which means looking at the Truth and Reconciliation Commission, the murdered and missing Indigenous women, Idle No More, the REDress project, the round dance movement . . . about healing and bridging.”
+“I wanted to design a course around the work I’m doing right now,” Cook said at the time, “which means looking at the Truth and Reconciliation Commission, the murdered and missing Indigenous women, Idle No More, the REDress project, the round dance movement . . . about healing and bridging.”